iyifr/h4/README.md

 });
 ```

-## Contributing

-Contributors needed!

-There's quite a bit of work to do to get H4 to 1.0.0 and ready for production use.

-If you find a bug or have an idea for a new feature, please
-[open an issue](https://github.com/iyifr/h4/issues/new) or submit a pull request.

-### First Contribution
+### Contributing

-A good first PR would be helping me improve the test coverage of this library.
-Or adding one of the
+A good first PR would be helping me improve the test coverage of this library, or adding one of the
 utilities listed [here](https://h3.unjs.io/utils).

 ### Running tests